Krkn-Sec/krkn-sec.github.io/BuildersandPanelShowcase/buildersandpanels.md

 I at least found these interesting.
 I hope someone else does too.

 Specifically from a malware analysis perspective, it allows me to see the different options that might be available when building the executables which is helpful.
+It also allows me to build multiple versions of each to create better YARA signatures that works with all versions.

+*No I will not give anyone the builders that I have found nor will I inform you where I grabbed them from.
+I don't want to be an accessory to other people using them for nefarious purposes.
+Find them yourself.*

 ---